junxit/us-congress-bills-114/metadata.md

 - 2015-06-04 — Placed on the Union Calendar, Calendar No. 98.
 - 2015-06-04 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 114-138.
 - 2015-06-04 — Reported (Amended) by the Committee on Agriculture.
 H. Rept.
 114-138.
+- 2015-06-09 — Considered under suspension of the rules. (consideration: CR H3931-3932)
+- 2015-06-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2394.
+- 2015-06-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-09 — Mr. Thompson (PA) moved to suspend the rules and pass the bill, as amended.
+- 2015-06-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H3931)
+- 2015-06-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H3931)